Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 Let us consider the following positive characteristic analogues.

 and

 for any primitive additive character

-where primitive means that $\psi$ does not factor through the projection $\FF_p[t]/(t^m)\to \FF_p[t]/(t^{m-1})$.
+where primitive means that $\psi$ does not factor through the projection

-The sums of (\ref{eq:Eft}) and (\ref{eq:EftP}) can be rewritten as finite field exponential sums, to which classical bounds like (\ref{eq:deligne:s}) apply.
+The sums of (\ref{eq:Eft}), resp.~(\ref{eq:EftP}), can be rewritten as finite field exponential sums, to which classical bounds like (\ref{eq:deligne:s}) apply.
 This is done by identifying the summation set with $\FF_p^{mn}$, resp.~ with $\FF_p^{(m-1)n}$, namely by sending a polynomial in $t$ to its coefficients, while forgetting the constant terms in the second case.

-We first prove the following variant of Theorem \ref{lem:d+2}. \begin{prop} Let $f$, $n$, $s,$ and $d$ be as in the introduction.
+We first prove the following variant of Proposition \ref{lem:d+2}. \begin{prop} Let $f$, $n$, $s,$ and $d$ be as in the introduction.
 Then there is a constant $M$ (depending only on $f_d$) such that for all primes $p$ with $p>M$, all integers $m>0$ with $m \le d+1$, and all primitive additive characters $\psi:\FF_p[t]/(t^m)\to \CC^\times$ one has

-\end{prop} \begin{proof} By a reasoning as for the square free and the cube free case, it is sufficient to treat the case that $s=0$.
-So, we may assume that $s=0$, and, by the square free case treated above, that $m>1$.
-We also may assume that $d\ge 3$.
+\end{prop} \begin{proof} By a reasoning as for the squarefree case, it is sufficient to treat the case with $s=0$ for large $p$, while letting the $f_i$ for $i<d$ vary over homogeneous polynomials in $\FF_p[t,x]$ of degree $i$ in $x$, and while keeping $f_d$ fixed in $\ZZ[x]$.
+So, we may assume that $s=0$, and, by the squarefree case treated above, that $m>1$.
+We also may assume that $d\ge 3$ by the above treatment of the case $d=2$.
 For each $p$, let $C_p$ be the set of critical points of the reduction of $f$ modulo $p$.
-Since $s=0$, one has $\# C_p \le c_1$ for some constant $c_1$ depending only on $n$ and $d$, see for example by the final inequality of \cite{Heath-B-cube-free}.
+Since $s=0$, one has $\# C_p \le c_1$ for some constant $c_1$ depending only on $n$ and $d$, see for example the final inequality of \cite{Heath-B-cube-free}, or Lemma \ref{criticalpoint} below.
 Clearly we have

 for all primes $p>d$, all $m>1$ and all primitive $\psi:\FF_p[t]/(t^m)\to \CC^\times$.
 For $m< d$, note that

 For $m< d$, we thus find by (\ref{eq:count0}) that